Skip to content

 91%

-Amref public health experts, Boniface Hlabano (Programme Manager, Global Health Security Unit) and Mary Mathenge (Directorate of Populations Health and Environment, Amref Kenya), recently discussed with Amref supporters the current state of the Mpox crisis, the challenges it poses, and how Amref is working to raise awareness and curb the outbreak's spread.
+Amref public health experts, Boniface Hlabano (Programme Manager, Global Health Security Unit) and Mary Mathenge (Directorate of Populations Health and Environment, Amref Kenya), recently discussed with Amref supporters the current state of the mpox crisis, the challenges it poses, and how Amref is working to raise awareness and curb the outbreak's spread.

 Watch the discussion here